1. Make your Code Readable

 The problem is that global variables are time bombs that explode with a single mistake and cause an entire feature to fail for a very long time.

-Since global variables are everywhere, you can end up using a global variable if you think you are using a local variable or vice versa.
-Global variables also make testing much more complex and make the code difficult to understand.
+Since global variables are everywhere, you can use a global variable if you think you are using a local variable or vice versa.
+Global variables also make testing much more complex, making the code difficult to understand.

 3. Read the Code of Others

 Coding is all about solving challenges, and there is rarely only one way to solve a particular challenge.
-In many cases, the same problem can approach from different angles, and it is often difficult to decide which of the possible solutions is the best.
+In many cases, the same problem can be approached from different angles, and it is often difficult to decide which of the possible solutions is the best.

 If you write code for a living, you probably use the first solution that comes to your mind and move on because you don’t have enough time to think of something better.
-It is why it is so important to study other people’s codes in your spare time.
+It is why studying other people’s codes in your spare time is so important.

 Also Read: How to Promote Security on your WordPress Site